 Former sheriff's office employee arrested in juvenile sex trafficking investigation

-The Denham Springs Police Department arrested Tony Shorts around 1:00 a.m.
-Saturday after the investigation revealed explicit messages between him and a 15-year-old female who was reportedly being trafficked for sex.
+Denham Springs police officers said 31-year-old Tony Shorts was messaging a 15-year-old girl and sending her money for nude photographs.

-In a search of the juvenile's phone, police say they found texts and CashApp transactions between the two.
-She also told police that Shorts sent her nude photos of himself via Snapchat.
+Arrest documents said Shorts also sent the girl nude pictures of himself.

-The juvenile said the interactions took place while she was staying in Denham Springs area hotels.
+The juvenile told officers the interactions took place while she was staying in hotels in the Denham Springs area.

-When authorities questioned Shorts, he confessed to "sexting" with a female he believed to be around 20 years old, including sending explicit images and paying her to send sexual images of herself.
+Shorts admitted to officers that he was sexting but said he believed the girl was 20.

-Shorts was an employee of the East Baton Rouge Sheriff's Office for almost five years, according to a Saturday release from the sheriff's office.
-He worked in the parish prison and later in the computer forensics department.
+According to arrest documents, Shorts also told officers, "he did desire to have sex with her, sent nude images of himself to her and paid her to have sexual images of her sent to him."

-According to the release, Shorts was terminated from his position before his arrest.
+According to the East Baton Rouge Sheriff's Office, Shorts was an employee for nearly five years.
+He worked in the parish prison and computer forensics office.
+Shorts was fired before his arrest.

 Trending News

-Shorts was booked Saturday on a charge of indecent behavior with juveniles.
+Shorts was booked on one count of indecent behavior with a juvenile.

 More News